 Cardio & Vascular Surgery physician assistants make $132k per year.
 This specialty involves various procedures to the chest such as heart transplants or heart valve surgery.

 A physician assistant working in the Dermatology specialty makes approximately $126k per year.
 This specialty involves specializing in the treatment of skin, hair, and nails.
+They deal with various health related items such as burning off warts to analyzing suspicious moles that could be cancerous.

 A physician assistant working in the emergency medicine specialty makes about $123k per year.
 This specialty involves diagnosing and treating patients with critical illnesses or injuries.
+The work a lot with trauma victims.

 A physician assistant working in the neurosurgery specialty makes about $122k per year.
 This specialty deals with with on the nervous system.
 Specifically, they focus on the brain and spinal cord.